 WordPress export file

-For your theme, you can use the control panel provide by your theme company, the majority of them offer an import and export tool for all the theme settings, customizations, and data.
-Here is how to export your theme settings in WordPress.
+For your theme, you can use the control panel provided by your theme company, the majority of them offer an import and export tool for all the theme settings, customizations, and data.

 What about the images and media?